OzzyProjects/datalink_layer_sniffer/README.md

 # Raw socket sniffer Linux

-Raw socket based sniffer being able to sniff all TCP, IP, ICMP and IGMP packets.
+Raw socket based Linux sniffer being able to sniff all TCP, IP, ICMP and IGMP packets.

 It binds an interface, after set up it in promiscuous mode.